nais/doc/docs/observability/frontend/README.md

 });
 ```

-The URL points to a Grafana Agent collector, and should be set to:
+The URL points to a Grafana Agent collector, and should be set to one of the following values.
+See below for auto-configuration instructions for when your app is a NAIS application.

 | Collector endpoint                             | Cluster    |
 |------------------------------------------------|------------|